Student and Staff Boundaries Policy

 Child Abuse / Sexual Abuse Reporting (Mandatory Reporting)

-You do not need permission to report.
-No supervisor or administrator can impede or inhibit a report or sanction you for making the report.
-Your report is confidential, and you are protected from liability as long as you do not discuss the matter with anyone other than law enforcement, CPS and your school’s designated responsible administrative person.
+Your report is confidential, and you are protected from liability as long as you do not discuss the matter with anyone other than law enforcement, CPS, and your school’s Compliance Officer.
 Failure to meet your reporting obligation can result in a monetary fine and/or jail.

 The Executive Director will promptly communicate with the investigating enforcement agency to determine whether an investigation will be conducted by that agency.
 The administrator will confirm with law enforcement as to whether the initiation of an internal school investigation would interfere with any criminal investigation.
-Only law enforcement has the authority to grant clearance to investigate the matter administratively.